Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Digit/CNNGoodThreshold.md

 !!!
 Note
-    This parameter is only activated for `dig-cont-*.tflite` models!<br>
+    This parameter is only activated for `dig-cont-*.tflite` models!
     1.0 represents a 100% match.
 Best suitable value needs to be evaluated over a longer test period.
 If it's rejecting the value to often, lower the threshold until you find the sweet spot of recognition.